-- embedded BIOS emulation to guarantee compatibility with the BIOS; - high-resolution graphic cards that are already supported during computer start-up; - various operating systems installed on the system can be selected and launched through the UEFI, without the need for special bootloaders; - whereas a master boot record was usually used with BIOS, a GUID partition table is used for booting, which allows for the booting of hard disks with capacities over 2 TB; - a universal network boot system (preboot execution environment) is an alternative to launch local media: - the secure boot mechanism required by Microsoft which restricts booting to predefined and correspondingly signed bootloaders - is supported.
-This makes system launch safer, preventing malware from already damaging the system before system launch.
+- embedded BIOS emulation to guarantee compatibility with the BIOS; - high-resolution graphic cards that are already supported during computer start-up; - various operating systems installed on the system can be selected and launched through the UEFI, without the need for special bootloaders; - whereas a master boot record was usually used with BIOS, a GUID partition table is used for booting, which allows for the booting of hard disks with capacities over 2 TB; - a universal network boot system (preboot execution environment) is an alternative to launch local media; - the secure boot mechanism required by Microsoft which restricts booting to predefined and correspondingly signed bootloaders - is supported.
+This makes system launch safer, preventing malware from already damaging the system before system launch. - A Root of Trust (RoT) is the foundation of security.
+The term "Roots of Trust" refers to several features in the trusted computing model that the computer's operating system always trusts.
+RoT is similar to a standalone engine that controls the cryptographic processor, which is the core of the Trusted Platform Module (TPM).